xp-forge/dolly/README.md

 * status to get uncommitted changes and unpushed commits
 * update to pull and clone
 * install to clone repositories that aren't yet on disk
+* list-dirs to print all local repo paths (useful in scripts)

 The action will run for every repository in the specified projects tree and all included projects.